19 October 2016

 Currently Origin is the biggest fracking company in the Northern Territory.
 During the recent NT election Labor promised a moratorium on fracking.
 Due in part to widespread community concern about fracking, Labor won in a landslide.
 However, Origin Energy had gained their fracking licences only four days before the new government was elected meaning that they were able to test sites for 90 days.
 Late last year Origin’s NT frack ponds overflowed in a flooding event, the toxins spilling to the surrounding area.
 Lock the Gate has also reported that Origin allowed oil to leak into underground aquifers for more than a year, without coming clean to regulators or fixing the problem.

 Nic attended the Origin AGM today to represent a cattle farmer from the Northern Territory.
-He asked the board at the AGM:
+He asked the board:

 ‘If Origin has confidence in the safety of their gas extraction process, why does Origin refuse to enter into contractual agreements within compulsory access agreements for compensation in the event of catastrophic well failure and/or the destruction of the ground water resources?’